autobrr/autobrr.com/docs/installation/linux.md

 Save the changes and restart autobrr with `sudo systemctl restart autobrr@USERNAME.service`.

 :::

+## Reverse proxy (recommended)

+It's recommended to run it behind a reverse proxy like Caddy (very simple) or nginx (moderately simple) in order to get TLS, more robust authentication mechanisms and other similar benefits.

+Please see the **Reverse proxy** section for reverse proxy configuration examples.

+## Finishing up

 Now that autobrr is up and running, you should be able to visit the your web UI at `http://YOUR_IP:7474` or `http://domain.ltd:7474` and proceed with your registration/login.